nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_3.md

 !!! important "Important"

     It is crucial to ensure the Cavatica integrations are enabled to allow for file transfers.
 Find more details in our [Push to Cavatica lesson](../Kids-First/KF_7_PushToCavatica.md).
+You **do not** have to have the Data Repository Integrations set up to continue with this lesson.

-Click on the <span class="highlight_txt">ANALYZE IN CAVATICA</span>.
-Select <span class="highlight_txt">CREATE A PROJECT</span> option and provide appropriate name for your folder.
+* Click on the <span class="highlight_txt">ANALYZE IN CAVATICA</span>.
+* Select <span class="highlight_txt">CREATE A PROJECT</span> option and provide appropriate name for your folder.
 In this tutorial, `cancer-dge` was chosen as the project name.
-Use the <span class="highlight_txt">SAVE</span> option to create the project.
+* Use the <span class="highlight_txt">SAVE</span> option to create the project.

 ![Create project on Cavatica](../rna-seq-images/6_KFDRC.png "Create project on Cavatica")